 Siddhartha Pandey has developed an excellent example of a wireframe for a mobile app.
 His wireframes come with all the trimmings, and once users sign in on social media websites such as Google+, or Facebook, they can select their travel dates and destination through the calendar and drop down respectively.

 In comparison to other online travel apps and websites, Siddharth’s wireframe offers optional extras to fill in, for example, the purpose of the trip, inventory size, and the option to buy travel items before the trip.

 Wireframe for Groceries application

 Digital grocery shopping has been a growing trend in recent years.
+Thus, grocery delivery app development is on the rise as well.
 It has eliminated the inconvenience that we all experienced in-store browsing.
 For online purchases, the website needs to be easy to use and quick to load.

 Volodymyr Melnyk’s clickable online grocery delivery and online shopping mobile app wireframe is quite good.
 It has a helpful feature description on its homepage, a quick login system, smart side-menu, and the latest search options.
 This wireframe is on par with many of the online grocery stores.

 A weather app will show you various statuses of weather, such as pressure, temperature, and humidity.